Battle of Öland (1789): Battle

-The Russian fleet continued evading the Swedish trying to slip between the Swedes and their home port.
-Finally by 1400 on 26 July had first ships reached the cannon range and started the battle.
-Varying winds forced battle to be paused between 1600 and 1800 but it was later commenced again.
-Fighting continued until 2000 when the Russian fleet turned towards east.
+The Russian fleet continued evading the Swedish one, trying to slip between the Swedes and their home port.
+Finally by 1400 on 26 July the first ships reached the cannon range and started the battle.
+Varying winds forced battle to pause between 1600 and 1800 but it later recommenced.
+Fighting continued until 2000 when the Russian fleet turned towards the east.
 Swedish fleet was unable to follow as the undermanned crews could not handle both guns and sails simultaneously.
-During the battle the fleets remained fair distance apart and the cannons were fired near their maximum ranges and thus had very little effect.
+During the battle the fleets remained a fair distance apart and the cannons were fired at their maximum ranges and thus had little effect.
 Misfiring cannons and barrel explosions were the main cause of losses on both sides.
 During the fight three trailing ships of the Russian fleet were left separated from the rest of the fleet.
 Several Swedish ships were ordered to engage these stragglers but the Swedish ships turned away before even reaching the cannon range.
 Captains of the ships later claimed that they turned away from the Russian ships according to orders from Admiral Per Liljehorn who kept his ships away from the fight.

 Swedes were able to receive reinforcements and ship out the sick on 28 July after which the Swedish turned again to chase the Russians but without success as the Russians repeatedly avoided engaging the Swedish fleet.
-Similar action was repeated on following days until on 30 July the continuously worsening sickness amongst the crews forced the Swedes to seriously consider returning to their base as roughly 2 500 men had gotten sick after the fleet had set sail.
+Similar action was repeated on following days until on 30 July the continuously worsening sickness amongst the crews forced the Swedes to seriously consider returning to their base as roughly 2 500 men had become sick after the fleet had set sail.
 On 31 July the wind turned which was seen as favorable for arrival of the Russian squadron from Copenhagen.
 To avoid being caught between two Russian fleets the Swedish fleet started back towards Karlskrona.
 On the same day the Russian squadron from Copenhagen joined with the Russian fleet.

 Aftermath

 For three days the fleets maneuvered within sight of each other, but finally the Swedes retreated to the naval base at Karlskrona.
-The battle ended in a draw, but the Russians remained in control of the Baltic Sea.
+The battle ended in a draw or Russian victory, one way or another the Russians remained in control of the Baltic Sea.
 The epidemic that still had not ended at Karlskrona then confined the Swedish fleet to its anchorage for most of the remainder of the year.

 Per Liljehorn was stripped of his admiral's rank even before the fleet returned to Karlskrona.
 Suspicions concerning Liljehorn arose after the debacle; it was widely suspected that the Russians had bribed him.
 A court martial convicted him but the government declined to execute him.
 Chichagov too was investigated for his inaction and avoidance of battle.
-However, the court martial found him not found guilty because his orders explicitly stated that he should first rendezvous with the Russian squadron from Copenhagen before engaging the Swedish fleet.
+However, the court martial found him not guilty because his orders explicitly stated that he should first rendezvous with the Russian squadron from Copenhagen before engaging the Swedish fleet.